cfiorentini/intuitR/README.md

 - the [Haskell Cabal](https://www.haskell.org/cabal/).

-From the  directory `intuitR` run the command:
+From the  root directory (i.e., the directory containing the file  `intuitR.cabal`) run the command:

 ```console
  cabal install